digital-asset/daml/docs/source/tools/sandbox.rst

 The Daml Sandbox, or Sandbox for short, is a simple ledger implementation that enables rapid application prototyping by simulating a Daml Ledger.

 You can start Sandbox together with :doc:`Navigator </tools/navigator/index>` using the ``daml start`` command in a Daml project.
 This command will compile the Daml file and its dependencies as specified in the ``daml.yaml``.
 It will then launch Sandbox passing the just obtained DAR packages.
-Sandbox will also be given the name of the startup scenario specified in the project's ``daml.yaml``.
+The script specified in the ``init-script`` field in ``daml.yaml`` will be loaded into the ledger.
 Finally, it launches the navigator connecting it to the running Sandbox.

 It is possible to execute the Sandbox launching step in isolation by typing ``daml sandbox``.